 Trigger Point Release: Pressure applied to specific areas in the muscle can release tightness in the muscle.
 Muscle tightness can cause referred pain to other areas of the body and can be very uncomfortable.
 Trigger point release allows these muscles to relax relieving aches, pains and tension.

 Dry Needling: Dry Needling is used in a wide variety of ways to help with pain and to decrease muscle tightness.
 Dry Needling is a good alternative to use when an area is sensitive to the pressure that other techniques use.
 By stimulating an internal response in the tissue, nutrients and oxygen are brought into the area to promote tissue healing.

-Massage: Massage is used to help increase blood flow to a specific area, promoting tissue healing by bringing nutrients and oxygen into the area.
+Massage: Massage may be used as part of your physiotherapy treatment and is used to help increase blood flow to a specific area, promoting tissue healing by bringing nutrients and oxygen into the area.
 Massage helps relax muscle tissue and is great to relieve tightness and tension.